 The eProcurement requisition (ePro req) is used to purchase goods and services not available through Internal Service Providers or Strategic Contracts, and as a release against an M-Pathways contract.
 The ePro req is the only transaction that you complete in M-Pathways to order goods and services.
 There are three types of ePro reqs.

-- Special Request eProcurement requisition – Use for purchases from external suppliers that do not have negotiated pricing with the university or as a release against an M-pathways contract.
-Transactions $10,000 or greater, or those that require special handling, are routed to Procurement for processing and approval.
+- Special Request eProcurement requisition – Use for purchases from external suppliers that do not have negotiated pricing with the university or as a release against an M-Pathways contract.
+Transactions $10,000 or greater, or those that require special handling, are routed to Procurement Services for processing and approval.
 Departments enter the ePro req, which automatically generates a purchase order if under $10,000 and no approvals required.
-If the ePro req is $10,000 or greater it is routed to the procurement agent specified on the ePro req or to Triage if no procurement agent is selected.
+If the ePro req is $10,000 or greater it is routed to the Procurement Services agent specified on the ePro req or to Triage if no Procurement Services agent is selected.

 - PeoplePay eProcurement requisition – Used to pay individuals for non-appointment-related services.
 The individual must be set up in the M-Pathways supplier database as a PeoplePay supplier.

 Working with your Procurement team to complete transactions $10,000 or greater:

 The U-M Regents require that all transactions of $10,000 or more be reviewed by Procurement Services to complete the competitive bid process.
 If you need to purchase goods or services that total $10,000 or more, one method to begin the process is to create an ePro requisition by following the steps below.
 For more information regarding the competitive bid process see SPG 507.01, Section XI Competitive Bid Process.